Headboard Chalkboard Coat Rack

 Today’s headboard chalkboard project is another quick turnaround project.
-Do you remember when I got those yard sale castoffs a couple of weeks ago?
-I really didn’t have a place to store them, so I got right to work transforming them.
+When I got those yard sale castoffs a few weeks ago, I didn’t have a place to store them, so I got to work transforming them.

-First, I grabbed a couple of 1x’s and cut them to length and added pocket holes with my Kreg Jig® K4
+First, I grabbed a couple of 1x’s, cut them to length, and added pocket holes with my Kreg Jig® K4.

-I chose to put the pocket holes facing frontwards so that when I attach the thin plywood, the joints won’t show.
+I chose to position the pocket holes facing frontwards so that when I attach the thin plywood, the joints will not show.

-As usual, I attached the plywood with Gorilla wood glue and my Ryobi airstrike stapler.
+I attached the plywood with Gorilla wood glue and my Ryobi airstrike stapler as usual.

-I thought this coat rack would prove more useful if it had a top shelf.
-So, I added this shelf and secured it with Gorilla wood glue and my Ryobi stapler.
+I thought this coat rack would be more useful with a top shelf, so I added one and secured it with Gorilla wood glue and my Ryobi stapler.

 Coat rack with chalkboard and a shelf!

-This is the progress is so far.
-Hindsight 20/20, I wish I had left the tops (now the bottom legs) just slight longer.
+This is the progress so far.
+In hindsight, I wish I had left the tops (now the bottom legs) slightly longer.
 Notice how it rests on the cross piece instead of the side pieces.

-I did some light sanding, and just before I took it to the paint booth, I decided to cut some molding to give a more finished look where the chalkboard meets the other pieces.
+I did some light sanding, and just before I took it to the paint booth, I decided to cut some molding to give the area where the chalkboard meets the other pieces a more finished look.

 Then it turned H.O.T.
 I had to bring the headboard inside to finish it.
 Then, I painted a coat of Naval blue, the same color I used on the twin beds makeover.
-I painted it on with a brush, because I didn’t want a heavy coverage, I wanted some of the black to show through.
+I painted it on with a brush because I didn’t want heavy coverage; I wanted some of the black to show through.

-While in the kitchen, I added the coat hooks (from Home Depot) D rings for hanging, and the trim (molding) pieces.
+While in the kitchen, I added the coat hooks (from Home Depot), D rings for hanging, and the trim (molding) pieces.
 You can see in the bottom right picture of this collage that I didn’t quite get the trim totally covered where it meets the bottom.
-I did some touchups there, and where I used the Ryobi airstrike nail gun.
+I did some touchups there, and I used the Ryobi Airstrike nail gun.

 Headboard Chalkboard Coat Rack